hstroetgen/sc_somanet-base/index.rst

 	Board Support Module <module_board-support/doc/index>
 	COM Recognition Module <module_com-detect/doc/index>

+.. important:: You will always need to include SOMANET Base library in your project in order to run other **SOMANET Libraries**.

 The SOMANET Base Package is a collection useful utilities and basic firmware for SOMANET programming.
 SOMANET libraries It currently consist of following modules:

 * `Board Support Module <module_board-support/doc/index>`_: Contains port mappings and platform description files (*.xn) for all available SOMANET modules